ibm-cloud-docs/pattern-agentic-ai/reference-architecture.md

 Serverless platform like Code Engine for hosting these applications, backend services and IBM Cloud databases.

 **Agentic AI Application Workload**<br>
-Serverless platform like Code Engine and other IBM Cloud platforms and services like watsonx.ai and watsonx Orchestrate that provide low-code / no code alternatives to create and host agentic AI systems.
+Serverless platform like Code Engine and other IBM Cloud platforms and services like watsonx.ai and watsonx Orchestrate that provide low-code / no-code alternatives to create and host agentic AI systems.

 **Generative AI Platform**<br>
 Generative AI capabilities and shared GPUs are available from watsonx.ai SaaS service.